-Please note: In this course, we will discuss several examples of social behavior that may be unpleasant and/or controversial (e.g., aggression, stereotyping/prejudice, deception, rape, child abuse, objectification, torture, politics, the death penalty, abortion, and so forth).
-Additionally, discussions of the theories and empirical research may challenge your pre-existing beliefs about social behavior.
+Please note: In this course, we will discuss several examples of social behavior that may be unpleasant and/or controversial (e.g., aggression, deception, rape, objectification, abortion, child abuse, and so forth).
+Additionally, discussions of the theories and empirical research may challenge your preexisting beliefs about social behavior.
 Some students might find these topics or discussions uncomfortable or anxiety provoking.
 Nevertheless, all students will be responsible for all required topics, lectures, readings, assignments, and activities.
 I encourage concerned students to review the readings and slides in advance, so that they can anticipate the presentation of material they find discomforting.